 "Battling Bitch II" is one of the 1531 M4A2(76)Ws fitted with horizontal volute spring suspension, and the wide tracks and fenders are immediately obvious compared to the vertical volute spring-suspended tanks.
 Spare track shoes are stowed on the fenders.
 This vehicle is armed with the 76mm gun M1A1C or M1A2, both of which were fitted with muzzle brakes, and on the turret roof, the spotlight is mounted and pointed downwards.
 Compared with the early M4A1 Sherman above, later Sherman tanks are almost unrecognizable.
 (Photo by Richard S. Eshleman.)

 While the front offers few points at differentiating the type of tank, this rear view allows identification.
 The width of the engine grille doors and location of the fuel, water, and oil filler caps indicate the diesel engine.
 Note the armored cover behind the engine grille doors over the engine oil gauge referred to above.
 The exhaust pipe for the auxiliary generator engine can be seen exiting the hole inboard of the left-hand mudguard.
-The turret on this tank was equipped with a ventilator at the rear, and its armored exhaust port can be seen on the turret bustle; the stowage pintle for the .50cal machine gun is welded to this port.
-Early 76mm gun turrets did not feature this ventilator since the medium tank T23 for which the turret was originally designed had a ventilator between the drivers.
 Gun cleaning rods are stowed on the blanket roll rack on the hull rear plate, and a sledgehammer and the idler wheel adjusting wrench are stowed on the rear deck aft of the engine grille doors.
+On the right side of the rear hull plate is mounted an infantry phone box.
 (Photo by Richard S. Eshleman.)

 The shape of the heavy new turret mounted on the M4A3E2 can be seen here, and the weld lines for the extra armor applied to the gun shield and hull front can be glimpsed.
 The commander was provided with a cupola.
 Extended end connectors have been installed to help lessen the tank's ground pressure.
 (Picture from Development of Armored Vehicles, volume 1: Tanks.)

-Fixtures such as headlights and sirens have been omitted from the hull front, however the bow machine gun was retained.
+Fixtures such as the headlights and siren have been omitted from the hull front, however the bow machine gun was retained.
 This tank lacks the extended end connectors on its T48 tracks.
+The gun mount welded in place to the hull is of course not the original, and likewise this machine has been rearmed with the 76mm gun.

 This view is of the right side of the turret.
 The commander's seat is visible, and the gunner's seat, if present, would be in front of and below the TC's seat.
 The gunner's red turret traverse handle is near the front of the picture, and the white turret traverse hand lever can just been seen near the top of the picture.
 The black device near the turret ring is the gunner's azimuth indicator.
 Stowage in the right sponson included three water cans in the compartment in the center of the picture.
 The hexagonal hole through which the turret ring is visible would normally be covered by the traverse lock.